cliangbc/cliangbc/README.md

 - 👋 Hi, I’m @cliangbc a complete newcomer who has little coding experience and knoledge.
-I am extremely interested in a project ZhaJiHu /
-Cubli_Mini and want to learn how to make it.
+I am extremely interested in a project-Cubli_Mini that @ZhaJiHu posted on YT and want to learn how to make it.
 That is why I am here.
 Hopefully I can learned something from whoever I met here and am able to complete the project on my own......

 <!---